 The Association is governed by the Alumni Council, an executive committee of alumni volunteers who plan programs and events that support the Alumni Association and the College.
 Our President and Vice President:

-Erica Reeves ’11, is the Vice President of the College’s Alumni Association, serving with President Lynda Lichti ’12.
+Erica Reeves ’11, is the President of the College’s Alumni Association.
 She was an active student leader while on campus including roles with Phi Theta Kappa as Vice President of Fellowship, President of the Community Service Club, a Student Success Ambassador, and recognized as a Who’s Who Among Students in American Universities and Colleges in 2011.
 After graduating with a degree in Liberal Arts, she attended and graduated from West Chester University with a Bachelor of Arts in Anthropology.
 Between her programs, she took a gap year to serve with City Year Greater Philadelphia as a mentor and tutor to ninth-grade students at Thomas Edison High School.
 She is currently studying for her Master’s Degree in Higher Education Counseling and Student Affairs at Widener University.
 She has worked at the College as a retention specialist in the Office of Student Success and First-Year Experiences, and recently became a full-time student counselor at our Upper Darby Center.
 She has previously served as co-advisor for the College's Phi Theta Kappa and and currently advises the National Technical Honor Society chapters.
 Have a question for Erica?
 Send an email to email@example.com

 Membership in the Alumni Association

 Becoming a member of the Alumni Association is easy.
 If you’re a graduate, you’re automatically a member.
 If you’re a former student with 16 or more credits and your entering class has graduated, you may request to be a member.
 Please email me for more information.

 As an Alumni Association member, you enjoy all of these benefits: